bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- Drizzle
+- Light Rain
-- 88% humidity
+- 86% humidity
 - 10 mph wind
-- 86% cloud cover
+- 94% cloud cover
 - 49 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours